portfedh/portafolio_grafana_2024/README.md

 - On future runs select 1 second.

-When asked to chose a username select:
+When asked to enter a username use:

-> user1
+> admin

-You will then be asked for a password to decrypt the files.
-Select:
+For the password use:

-> 1234abc
+> newpassword

 Wait for all scripts to execute.

-Open you browser and go to the grafana dashboard at [localhost:3000/](localhost:3000/)
+Open you browser and go to the Grafana dashboard at [localhost:3000/](localhost:3000/)

-- The default credentials for the demo user are:

-> username: admin
->
-> password: admin2

 Browse through the Portfolio Dashboard.
 You should see something like this: